jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/my-homeassistant-setup/index.md

 - SMA Solar for Solar power monitoring

 ### **Automations**
-- Trigger NHC "Everything Off" action when Jablotron alarm is armed
+- **Trigger "Everything Off"** – When the Jablotron alarm is armed, turns off all Niko Home Control lights and smart outlets by calling the "Everything Off" action using the NHC2 AddOn.

 ### **Security & Optimization Tips**
 - Assign your devices with a static IP or use DHCP address reservation